jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 To fix the error, we'll add the service's certificate to a TrustStore used by the HTTP client.

-The certification can be downloaded at [http://www.selfsigned.xyz](http://www.selfsigned.xyz) (this is a sample service I created just for the purpose of testing self-signed certs), or you can run this command on *nix platforms to set it as an environment variable.
+The certification can be downloaded at [http://www.selfsigned.xyz](http://www.selfsigned.xyz) (this is a sample service I created just for the purpose of testing self-signed certs), or you can run the following command on *nix platforms to set it as an environment variable.

 ```
 $ export TRUSTED_CERT="$(curl http://www.selfsigned.xyz/server.crt)"
 ```

-One Windows you'll need to use the `set` command.
+On Windows you'll need to use the `set` command with the contents you downloaded from the site.

 Now modify your Java class by adding this code to the begining of the `main` method: